sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 ## Aesthetics, Motion, and Sound

 Animations use interpolation instead of snapping to the next state.
 A "glitch" effect was added when changes to the "Top Activity Hubs" and "Most Active Prefixes" lists occur to make it more obvious that a change happened and to add to the cyberpunk aesthetic.
 Percentages ease between values.
-These details significantly improve the polish of the stream, but it is definitely a balancing act.
-Too much movement can distract from the visual effect of the map itself, so getting this right required some restraint and experimentation.
+These effects add polish, but too much motion distracts.
+Finding that balance took restraint and a surprisingly large amount of experimentation.

 The pulses are what actually bring the data to life.
 In the engine, each pulse is a simple generated glow texture.
 I add a bit of spatial jitter so concurrent events do not stack perfectly on top of each other, and I scale their sizes logarithmically so massive data spikes do not turn the map into a solid wall of color.